syvita/bithority/README.md

 **(Dev team available on Discord: https://discord.gg/us7YA5CdTG )**

 ## Problem Definition
 **Puzzle:** Assume a Bitcoin miner that generates Bitcoin to store/sell it and making profit...Recently He is in urgent need of cash not only to pay for its expenses but also to expand its facilities.
 But he does not want to sell any of his precious coins and wants to hodl it!..
-What should he do to provide the urgent cash?! 🤔
+What should he does to provide the urgent cash?! 🤔

 **💡Solution 1:** He can escrow his Bitcoins to take a loan in Usd..